Taiwan bridge collapse crushes fishing boats, some crew feared trapped

+Adds details of victims in paragraph 2, premier's quote in paragraph 6.

-TAIPEI, Oct 1 (Reuters) - A bridge collapsed into a harbour in northeastern Taiwan on Tuesday, crushing several fishing boats with some crew feared trapped, authorities said, although the number of casualties was not immediately clear.
+TAIPEI, Oct 1 (Reuters) - A bridge collapsed into a harbour in northeastern Taiwan on Tuesday, crushing several fishing boats with some crew feared trapped, authorities said.

+At least nine people fell in the water and seven were rescued, Taiwan's Central News Agency said.
+Six people were seriously injured, it reported.

-Several injured people were taken to hospital, while divers plunged into the waters in a search for those feared trapped in a couple of fishing boats, two government officials from the port township of Suao told Reuters.
+Divers were searching for those feared trapped in a couple of fishing boats, two government officials from the port township of Suao told Reuters.

 "The bridge collapsed at around 9:30 a.m. while an oil tanker vehicle was on it, setting the vehicle on fire," said Shih I-chun, the secretary of the town's mayor.
 "We feared that some fishermen might be trapped in the boats."

-Authorities have pressed soldiers into the rescue effort and set up an emergency centre to run the operation.
+Authorities have set up an emergency centre and the military said marines and the navy were helping with the rescue efforts.

+"Saving life is priority," Taiwan Premier Su Tseng-chang said in a Facebook post.
+"I will ask related authorities to make all effort for the rescue."

 The collapse of the bridge, which carries traffic over the busy fishing port, damaged three fishing boats and two vehicles, including the tanker, the officials said, though the reason for the collapse in clear weather was not immediately clear.